• Skip to primary navigation

 Leaving a spouse suffering from a mental illness is a big decision.
 Afterward, you may experience intense bouts of guilt, especially as you find that your own life becomes more stable and you begin to feel better.
 Don’t try to deal with this emotional upheaval alone.
 Seek a qualified therapist or counselor who can help you cope with your guilt and develop strategies for rebuilding your life while dealing with the emotional fallout of ending a relationship.

-Whether you’re trying to support your loved one with BPD or thinking about leaving them, meeting with a trained therapist who understands BPD and the many challenges can be critical support.
-Sometimes, inpatient treatment for BPD may also be part of the solution.
+Whether you’re trying to support your loved one with BPD or thinking about leaving them, meeting with a trained therapist who understands BPD and its many challenges can be critical support.
+Sometimes inpatient treatment for BPD may also be part of the solution.
+Remember that you can’t support others until you’re in a good place yourself.
+Depending on the type and length of the relationship and your own comfort with setting boundaries, you may be able to support your ex-partner once you have reframed the relationship and are no longer living together or financially tied to each other.

-For more information about our mental health treatment program and BPD treatment at FHE Health, please reach out.
+At FHE Health, we provide a range of mental health services, including talk therapies and counseling for individuals with BPD.
+For more information about our mental health treatment program and BPD treatment at FHE Health, reach out to us today.

 Primary Sidebar